 The following post contains affiliate links for which Bankrate may receive compensation when a user opens an account after clicking on specific links.
 The products and/or services referenced and linked on this post are made at the sole discretion of the author, and the compensation received will never influence the content, topics or posts made on this site.

 Founded in 2008, Betterment is the largest player among what are known as robo-advisors, automated investing services created to help people who typically don’t have enough assets to afford or need a traditional advisor, or who feel like traditional advisor fees are too high and the service is not great.
+Other companies that offer robo-advising inclue Charles Schwab and Vanguard, among others.

 The company has 270,000 customers and more than $11 billion in assets under management.
 It offers its clients a globally diversified portfolio of exchange-traded funds, or ETFs.
 It is goals-based, with portfolios tweaked for things like retirement planning, wealth building and other savings goals.